RetroDECK/ES-DE/USERGUIDE-DEV.md

 Somewhat confusingly the terms _theme_ and _theme set_ are used to refer to the same thing.
 The technically correct term for what you apply to the application to achieve a different look is actually _theme set_ as it's a collection of a number of themes for a number of game systems.
 The bundled rbsimple-DE is an example of such a theme set.
 But in this guide and in other EmulationStation resources on the Internet, the term theme is often used to refer to the same thing as a theme set.

-Note that this Desktop Edition fork adds additional features to the themes and more still will be added in future versions.
-This means that you may not get the full benefits of the application if you're using a different theme set.
-But effort is spent trying to make ES-DE backwards compatible with the available themes used by other EmulationStation versions.
-The exception to this are some themes made for the Recalbox and Batocera forks of EmulationStation as they have added a lot of additional theme functionality that ES-DE has no intention to replicate.
+Note that the Desktop Edition fork has added additional features to the themes and more still will be added in future versions.
+This means that you may not get the full benefits of the application if you're using a different theme set which has not been updated specifically for ES-DE.
+But effort is spent trying to make ES-DE backward compatible with the available themes used by other EmulationStation versions.
+The exception to this are some themes made for the Recalbox and Batocera forks as they have added a lot of additional theme functionality that ES-DE does not support.

 Themes are most easily installed to your ES-DE home directory, i.e. `~/.emulationstation/themes`.
 By just adding the theme sets there, one folder each, they will be found during startup and you can then choose between them via the UI Settings menu on the main menu.

-Note that although you can put additional themes in your ES-DE home directory, the default rbsimple-DE theme is located in your installation folder.
+Although you can put additional themes in your ES-DE home directory, the default rbsimple-DE theme is located in your installation folder.
 For example this could be `/usr/share/emulationstation/themes` or `/usr/local/share/emulationstation/themes` on Unix, `/Applications/EmulationStation Desktop Edition.app/Contents/Resources/themes` on macOS or `C:\Program Files\EmulationStation-DE\themes` on Windows.

 If you would like to customize the rbsimple-DE theme, simply make a copy of the complete rbsimple-DE directory to ~/.emulationstation/themes and then that copy of the theme will take precedence over the one in the application installation directory.